The Role of Fannie Mae and Freddie Mac in Mortgage Lending

 Conforming Loan Limits

 The GSEs can only purchase loans that fall within conforming loan limits set annually by the Federal Housing Finance Agency (FHFA).
 For 2024, the baseline conforming loan limit for a single-family home is $766,550, with higher limits (up to $1,149,825) in designated high-cost areas.
-Loans exceeding these limits are classified as jumbo loans and are not eligible for GSE purchase, meaning they must be held in portfolio or sold through non-agency channels .
+Loans exceeding these limits are classified as jumbo loans and are not eligible for GSE purchase, Loans exceeding the FHFA's 2026 conforming limit of $832,750 (or $1,249,125 in high-cost areas) cannot be purchased by Fannie Mae or Freddie Mac and must be held in portfolio or sold through non-agency channels

 Selling Guides and Underwriting Standards